alissa-huskey/python-class/docs/lessons/data-introspection.md

 >>> response = requests.get("http://api.punkapi.com/v2/beers/random")
 ```

-Step 2: Check the status
+Part 2: Check the status
 ------------------------

 It's a good idea to check to make sure nothing went wrong with the request.